-Best Rawhide Chews for Dogs with Sensitive Stomachs
+Best Rawhide Chews for Dogs With Sensitive Stomachs

 Dogs love chewing on rawhide, but sometimes it can upset their tummies.
 Here are the best rawhide chews for dogs with sensitive stomachs.

-So, what type of chewing treats are good for dogs with digestive challenges?
+What type of chewing treats are good for dogs with digestive challenges?
 We’ve short-listed 5 for you to consider.
 But we also want to share some tips on what to look for when buying your dog any type of rawhide (or other dried parts of an animal) treat.

 - While most rawhide manufacturers use similar treatment processes, some cut corners and use chemicals (including formaldehyde) that can impact your dog’s health.
 Always note where the product was manufactured and if it isn’t North America or Western Europe, give it a pass.

 - Avoid rawhide bones that are “too white”.
 Odds are they’ve been treated with a chemical called titanium dioxide, and while certain versions are approved by the FDA for human consumption, that same agency doesn’t oversee rawhide production – so you can’t be sure of what your pet is consuming.

 - Some pet parents opt to let their pooch gnaw on dried hooves, which are long-lasting but can eventually break into sharp pieces and cut tender gums.
 If your dog loves these, just monitor the process and take them away when they begin to fragment.